acidhelm/challonge_mgr/README.md

 like the order of upcoming matches, that can be useful for your commentators.

 Challonge Mgr can also send notifications to a Slack channel.
-That lets viewers see the results of matches right away, and players can monitor the channel to see when their match is coming up.
+That lets viewers see the results of matches, even if they're not watching the stream.
+Players can also watch the channel to see when their match is coming up.

 # Getting started

 If you want to run Challonge Mgr on your computer, or do development on it, follow the instructions in this section.
-Instructions for running it on Heroku are later in this section.
+Instructions for running it on Heroku are provided later on.

 Clone the repo and set up gems and the initial database: